-Deroy Peraza and Julia Vakser Zeltser founded Hyperakt, an independent New York City design firm that helps change-makers tell their stories.
+Deroy Peraza and Julia Vakser Zeltser founded Hyperakt, an independent New York City design firm that helps change makers tell their stories.
 Their clients are organizations that address the most important social issues of our time and innovative businesses that empower people through social entrepreneurship.
-The Harvard Business Review recently wrote: "By having a bigger purpose, it just might be that Hyperakt's building a 21st century design studio: the crucible of big, world-changing ideas."
+According to the Harvard Business Review, "By having a bigger purpose, it just might be that Hyperakt's building a 21st century design studio: the crucible of big, world-changing ideas."

 How did you come up with the concept?

 Deroy Peraza: It evolved naturally out of our personalities and our experiences.
 Over the years we've worked on projects of every flavor for all kinds of clients.
 It's easier to realize what you want to focus your energy on when you've tried lots of different things.
 We learned that we're much more passionate about projects we genuinely believe in and find meaningful.
 If we can't get behind what we're communicating, the design doesn't come from a place of truth and as a result the work suffers.
 We're proud of Hyperakt because we champion ideas that we believe improve the lives of people and we tell stories we're genuinely interested in on a personal level.